 The Historic Hollywood Piano Neon Sign

-This sign comes from the famous age of neon and made by the George Claude Neon Company famous for making the very first neon sign in Los Angeles for a Packard car dealership in 1923.
-Our sign was an outside sign which we’ve mounted inside.
-It was so bright that a special very dark plexiglass cover had to be made to tone down the neon.
+Our iconic historic sign comes from the famous age of neon and made by the George Claude Neon Company famous for making the very first neon sign in Los Angeles for a Packard car dealership in 1923.
+Our sign was originally designed as an outside sign which we mounted inside when we moved from Hollywood to Burbank.
+It was so bright that a special very dark plexiglass cover had to be custom made to tone down the neon.
 The plexiglass cover is so dark that when the sign is turned off you can’t even tell that there is a sign underneath it.
 Because the neon is delicate the original transformers had to be used because newer ones might blow out the neon glass.
 This job was a labor of love for Don McAdams and his crew who removed and then reinstalled this historic sign 2 times.
 This original enormous sign was removed piece by delicate piece from our last location in Hollywood.
-It was then reassembled in our Hollywood Way location and now reassembled and installed inside our current Burbank headquarters for posterity.
+It was then reassembled in our Burbank, Hollywood Way location and now reassembled and installed inside our current Burbank headquarters for posterity.
 If you’re interested in Hollywood history and neon history, drop by to see our sign.
 Our sign was featured in the opening credits of the Harrison Ford film “Hollywood Homicide”.
-The opening credits is a montage of landmark Hollywood signs and our sign is the very last one in the montage filmed when the sign was still outside. (at 1:39 in the video)
+The opening credits is a montage of landmark Hollywood signs and our sign is the very last one in the montage filmed when the sign was still outside in Hollywood. (at 1:39 in the video)